IgorCode/i-order-terms/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 1.3.1 =
-= 1.3.0 =
+* Shows taxonomy name next to taxonomy label in plugin settings = 1.3.0 =
 * Sort (drag&drop) is now available right after you add new term, no need to refresh page like before = 1.2.0 =